 How do I edit workflows?

-Start from your library and search for your workflow there, or inside a folder.
-If you have a lot of workflows, use the search box at the top right of your screen to find the one you’d like to edit, faster.
+Start from your library and search for your workflow there, or if you have a lot to choose from, use the search box at the top right of your screen to find the one you’d like to make changes to.

 Add more features & functions

 You can add all sorts of useful components to your workflows.
-Follow the links below to find out how to add them:
+Follow the links below to find out how to add these widgets:

 And how to add these powerful features, to make your workflows truly dynamic:

-Once you have finished editing, click the “Save changes” button in the top right corner of your screen to push your changes live.
+Once you have finished editing, click “Publish” in the top right corner of your screen to push your changes live.

-Note: If you select “Discard” this removes any of the fields, tasks, or headings you added or changed since you last saved your workflow.
+Note: If you click the three dots next to the publish button and select “Discard” this removes any of the fields, tasks, or headings you added or changed since the last time you saved your workflow.